thestray/tw-portfolio/readme.md

-# Technical Writing Portfolio Samples
+# Technical Writing Portfolio Samples (Out of date)

 This repository contains several of my writing samples.